 We are all SLPs/SLTs striving to be better every day for every patient in every situation.
 Which group percentage would you have answered before?
 Would the answer be different now based on this article’s review of the literature?

-My final question is…if all other signs of risk for aspiration are low—like patient is alert, communicating with intention, more ambulatory, sufficient daily oral care, healthy dentition, consistently stable labs/chest X-ray, with possible inconsistent weaning status…..what then are the risks versus benefits for trying to advocate for instrumental assessment to evaluate swallow function in both conditions?
+This article left me with a final question…if all other signs of risk for aspiration are low—meaning, patient is alert, intentionally communicating, more ambulatory, sufficient daily oral care, healthy dentition, consistently stable labs/chest X-ray, with possible inconsistent weaning status…..what then are the risks versus benefits for trying to advocate for instrumental assessment to evaluate swallow function in both conditions?
 How could you know for sure that the patient is absolutely 100% at risk for aspiration?
 Yes, there may absolutely still be risk, that’s typically why patients are in a medical facility in the first place.
 But do we, as medical professionals, feel we are able to give this kind of patient a shot?

 How can you use this article?!?